tech4Ly/codebook/README.md

 cargo test -p codebook queries::tests::test_all_queries_are_valid
 ```

+Additional language tests should go in `codebook/tests`.
+There are many example tests to copy.

 You can also test with real code files to verify that Codebook correctly identifies spelling issues in your language.
+Example files should go in `examples/` and contain at least one spelling error to pass integration tests.

 ### Tips for Writing Effective Queries